carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 ~~~
 {: .output}

 EPSG codes are great for succinctly representing a particular coordinate reference system.
-But what if we want to see information about the CRS?
+But what if we want to see more details about the CRS, like the units?
 For that, we can use `pyproj`, a library for representing and working with coordinate reference systems.

 ~~~
 from pyproj import CRS